deniskyashif/blog/content/posts/closure-of-operations.md

 \frac{1}{2} \notin \mathbb{Z}
 \\]

-Applying the allowed operations, no matter how many times, never takes us outside of the set which always leaves us in a consistent state - the set is **self-contained**.
-We can multiply three, four, or more integers and the result will still be an integer.
-Mathematicians love closed sets because they provide stability, structure, and control.
-They make reasoning, proofs, and constructions much easier.
+When a set is closed under its allowed operations, repeatedly applying those operations—no matter how many times—never takes us outside the set.
+The system remains **self-contained and consistent**.
+We can multiply three, four, or even a hundred integers together, and the result will still be an integer.
+Mathematicians value closed sets because they provide stability, structure, and control.
+Closure makes reasoning more predictable, proofs cleaner, and mathematical constructions far easier to work with.

 ## Closure of Operations

-Closure of operatoins is extensively used in software design as well.
-It is all around us even though we don't always recognize it.
-Using it however leads to elegant solutions.
+Closure of operations appears frequently in software design, even if we don’t always recognize it.
+When used intentionally, it tends to produce simpler and more elegant solutions.

-For example, strings are closed under contactenation.
-Another one - the set of all valid HTML documents is closed under DOM &rarr; DOM transformations.
-We know that the DOM API would always produce valid HTML.
+For example, strings are closed under concatenation.
+Similarly, the set of all valid HTML documents is closed under DOM &rarr; DOM transformations: applying operations through the DOM API always produces another valid HTML document.

 ```js
 document.body.appendChild(document.createElement("div"));